Zubi-io/start-here/dev-setup.md

 We wanted there to be a single place where new developers could go to find these quickly so they can **get past the setup and down to the business of coding**.

-_Note: @dwyl we use [a specific technology stack](https://github.com/dwyl/technology-stack).
+_Note: @zubi we use [a specific technology stack](https://github.com/dwyl/technology-stack).
 **Installing** software [is optional](https://github.com/dwyl/dev-setup/issues/3), but it does make you more effective so we highly recommend it.
-This repo includes some recommendations of things we favour and use @dwyl._
+This repo includes some recommendations of things we favour and use @zubi

 ## Checklist